 - Put powder on your legs to make it easier to put on the stockings.

 - Wash the stockings each day with mild soap and water.
 Rinse and let them air dry.

 - Be sure you have a second pair of stockings to wear while the other pair is being washed.

-- If your stockings feel too tight, tell your health care provider.
-DO NOT just stop wearing them.
+- If your stockings feel too tight, tell your provider.
+Do not just stop wearing them.

-Your doctor may give you medicine to thin your blood to help keep more clots from forming.
-The drug warfarin is an example of a blood thinner.
+Your provider may give you medicine to thin your blood to help keep more clots from forming.
+The drugs warfarin (Coumadin), rivaroxaban (Xarelto), and apixaban (Eliquis) are examples of blood thinners.
 If you're prescribed a blood thinner:

-- Take the medicine just the way your doctor prescribed.
+- Take the medicine just the way your provider prescribed.

 - Know what to do if you miss a dose.